IRS Notice CP3219A: What It Is and How to Respond

 1. Make sure you actually earned the income that the IRS is claiming you did not report.

-Go through the “Explanation of Changes to Your Tax Return” section and review, line by line, every item of income in this section and ask yourself, “Did I actually earn this income?”
+Go through the “What caused the differences” section, which on the redesigned notice is the last page, and review, line by line, every item of income listed there and ask yourself, “Did I actually earn this income?”

-For example, if under “Explanation of changes to your Form 1040,” you see that the IRS has record of receiving two Forms 1099-NEC issued to your Social Security number totaling $23,680 between the two of them from a company called Complete Pest Elimination Inc., but you never received any money from Complete Pest Elimination Inc. during the year or you received less than $23,680 from Complete Pest Elimination, Inc. during the year, you need to take that up with both the issuer of this 1099 and also with the IRS.
+For example, if you see that the IRS has record of receiving a Form 1099-NEC issued to your Social Security number for $5,208 from a company you never worked for, or from a company you did work for but that paid you less than $5,208 during the year, you need to take that up with both the issuer of that 1099 and also with the IRS.

 So starting here, you’re going to be making a list of things that: